 Essentially, appetite suppressants act upon the body’s central nervous system, tricking the body into believing that it is not hungry.
-It may be particularly effective in people who have food addictions.
+It may be particularly useful for people who have food addictions.

 Three long-term (56 weeks) studies have shown that patients who add Contrave to their diet and exercise regimen lose approximately 2 to 4 times more weight than with diet and exercise alone.

-2 Weight loss pills block the absorption of fat.
-Normally, fat from a diet is broken down into smaller particles by enzymes in the digestive tract, so that it can be absorbed into the body.
-The weight loss pill Xenical, interferes with the work of enzymes, to stop about 30 percent of the fat from being digested.
+2. Weight loss pills can block the absorption of fat.
+Usually, fat from a diet is broken down into smaller particles by enzymes in the digestive tract so that it can be absorbed into the body.
+The weight loss pill Xenical interferes with the work of enzymes to stop about 30 percent of the fat from being digested.

 This undigested fat passes out of the body naturally, so individuals absorb fewer calories from what they eat.